 Key Register Addresses and Buildings (BAG): Building and address data.
 Unique objects with address, area, contour and purpose.
-The data is produced and maintained by 355 municipalities.
+The data is produced and maintained by 352 municipalities.
 The register is updated by municipalities continuously.
 Kadaster is register keeper and responsible for quality management.

 Key Register Large Scale Topography (BGT): Large scale topographic data, scale 1:500 - 1:5000.
-The data is produced and maintained by 383 local, regional and national authorities.
+The data is produced and maintained by almost 400 local, regional and national authorities.
 The register is updated by data producers continuously.
-Kadaster is register keeper and a partner in quality management.
+Kadaster is register keeper and from the start of 2021 responsible for quality management.